In only three months, Basildon saw 2,282.8 in every 100,000 people admitted to hospital due to alcohol.

 Government-funded services are good, but they are stretched.

-You will have some contact with a drug or alcohol worker and will be given a timetable of groups which you can attend as you so wish.
+You will have some contact with a drug or alcohol worker and will be given a timetable of addiction support groups which you can attend as you so wish.

-Many people with an alcohol problem will reach a point where they need to achieve sobriety for their own safety.
+Many people who have a problem with alcohol will reach a point where they need to achieve sobriety for their own safety.

 This is because alcohol causes such severe physical withdrawal symptoms, including:

-On entering rehab, you’ll undergo an alcohol assessment, which will clarify the severity of your addiction and which treatments are most appropriate.
+On beginning your rehab journey, you’ll undergo an alcohol assessment, which will clarify the severity of your substance addiction and which treatments are most appropriate, helping to create a personalised treatment plan that will shape your rehab process.

-Medications for alcohol addiction (such as Librium) are provided for people in order to support a healthy detox period.
+Medications for alcohol addiction (such as Librium) may be provided for people in order to support a healthy detox period and help you overcome your alcohol dependence.

-Following this, there will be a selection of therapies to support your psychological healing.
+When you are no longer dependent on alcohol, there will be a selection of therapies to support your psychological healing during the rehab process.

 You’ll come to develop self-awareness and learn what triggers you.